AP-NORC poll: Only half in US want shots as vaccine nears

 Only about 1 in 5 Americans are very or extremely confident that vaccines will be safely and quickly distributed, or fairly distributed, though majorities are at least somewhat confident.

 Nancy Nolan, 64, teaches English as a second language at a New Jersey community college and has seen the difficulty her students face in getting coronavirus testing and care.
 “I don’t think it’ll be fairly distributed,” she said.
 “I hope I’m wrong.”

+She raised concerns, too, over the speed with which the vaccine was developed: “If I rush, I could have a car accident, I could make a mistake.”

 Health workers and nursing home residents are set to be first in line for the scarce initial doses.
 Plans call for other essential workers and people over 65 or at increased risk because of other health problems to follow, before enough vaccine arrives for everyone, probably in the spring.